cucumber/docs/content/docs/community/get-in-touch.md

 weight: 70
 ---

-If you need help using Cucumber, you have several options.
+If you need help using Cucumber Open, you have several options.
-Wherever you interact with the Cucumber community, always remember to respect and uphold our [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).
+Wherever you interact with the Cucumber Open community, always remember to respect and uphold our [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).

 # Slack